-Actually, the ever-evolving field of radiography is both, using the latest technology to produce diagnostic images from radiation.
+Actually, the ever-evolving field of radiography is both, using the latest technology to produce diagnostic images of the human body using radiation.

 Producing the perfect picture of the tissue, organs, bones and vessels of the body is an art that leads to best medical diagnosis and treatment for a patient.
-TCC’s Associate of Applied Science in Radiography prepares you to work under the supervision of a radiologist in settings that range from hospitals to imaging centers to clinics and doctors’ offices, where you will be an integral member of a skilled health care team.
+TCC’s Associate of Applied Science in Radiography prepares you to work with patients of all ages and conditions, under the supervision of a radiologist in settings that range from hospitals to imaging centers to clinics and doctors’ offices, where you will be an integral member of a skilled health care team.

-No two patients are alike.
-Our program – featuring specialized courses in radiography with concentrated study in the basic sciences, mathematics and general education – prepares you to be a radiologic technologist, where you’ll learn something new about the human body every day.
+Our program – featuring specialized courses in radiography with concentrated study in the basic sciences, mathematics and general education – prepares you to be a radiologic technologist, where you’ll work side by side with imaging professionals in the clinical setting learning something new about the exciting field of imaging sciences every day.